AlexRiveraU/reading-notes/read-33.md

 * **access token -** Short-lived, expires in about 5 min.
 Can be customized.
 * **refresh token -** Lives a little longer, expires in 24 hours.
 Can be customized.

-In order to use JWT in the DRF, we need to install its library, and update `settings.py` abd `urls.py`:
+In order to use JWT in the DRF, we need to install its library, and update `settings.py` and `urls.py`:

 ```commandline
 pip install djangorestframework_simplejwt